KVerbarg/gb-salesdata/README.md

 Generation of data and setting prices should be a one-time activity.
 During regular operation, the background job should create sales orders on a daily basis.
 To troubleshoot this task, confer the description in `abap/Import2ERP.md`.

 In the central productive S4H client (currently this is A03/220) there is a User `ANALYTICS` with password `analytics` which can be used by UCC customers to verify and test data.

+# Known problems

+- The number of items per sales order is fixed for each customer.
+E.g. every order of "Airport Bikes" always consists of 9 items.